KNX-IOT/knx-iot.github.io/_pages/gs_knx_pi.md

 #### send IPV6 ping to the other PI

-The command is `ping`
+`ip address` - prints out all IP addresses on a RPi.
+You should be able to see IPv6 addresses for Ethernet & wpan interfaces.

+`ping` - can be used to test connectivity between two pis, over Ethernet and Thread.

-if ping is success full then communication is possible
+If ping is success full then communication is possible.

 #### send IPV6 ping from windows pc to Pi's

+use the same IPV6 address for communiation from windows to a RPi.

-if ping is success full then communication is possible
+If ping is success full then communication is possible.

 #### disable virtual box (if running)

-check if your machine is running a virtual box if so:
+Check if your machine is running a virtual box if so:

-- shutdown the running virtual machine
+- Shutdown the running virtual machine
-- disable the ethernet connection of the virtual box
+- Disable the ethernet connection of the virtual box

 #### virus scanner